 No. This is untrue.
 While there is no question that most people don’t like the appearance of a red, flushed face with telangiectasias (“broken capillaries”), the condition can be quite disabling.
 Untreated, rosacea can be uncomfortable with recurrent episodes of flushing and burning.
 Regrettably, these symptoms tend to worsen with time..

 Myth # 2: Rosacea is simply acne of adulthood

-Acne and rosacea are similar processes the co for ions are co travel together test often patient feel dry and dehydrated dispute they acne breakouts – both are characterized by inflammation of pores on the head and neck skin.
+Acne and rosacea are similar as often patient's skin feels dry and dehydrated despite their acne breakouts – both are characterized by inflammation of pores on the head and neck skin.
 However, rosacea differs from acne in that it is associated with blood vessel overgrowth and it does not scar (unlike acne).
 Also, the triggers are different – for example, ultraviolet light flares rosacea whereas acne is temporarily improved by exposure to ultraviolet light.

 Myth # 3: Rosacea will not get worse if it is not treated

 Many of the conditions that we see in day to day dermatology and our cosmetic practice resolve spontaneously (e.g. hives, some rashes, folliculitis) but rosacea is essentially always progressive (it worsens in the majority of cases if it is not treated).
 Therapy depends on the severity of the rosacea, and this includes topical skin care, prescription pills and / or laser rosacea and facial redness.
 No topical prescription or oral medication can improve the redness or facial veins without laser treatments.
 I often use 2-3 different lasers to treat the background redness and also different laser for the capillaries...

 Myth # 4: Only older people suffer from rosacea